rpash/wi3wm/README.md

 ## Credits

-- Thanks to [Ciantic/VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor) (DLL) and [sdias/win-10-virtual-desktop-enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer) (DLL usage samples), our code can now move windows between desktops.
+- Thanks to [Ciantic/VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor) (DLL) and [sdias/win-10-virtual-desktop-enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer) (DLL usage samples), this code can now move windows between desktops.
+- Thanks to [pmb6tz/windows-desktop-switcher](https://github.com/pmb6tz/windows-desktop-switcher) for providing the AutoHotkey script to change desktops which was modified to create this script.

 ## Other
 To see debug messages, download [SysInternals DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview).